eduvpn/documentation/SCALING.md

 OpenVPN process will get a `/112`, the smallest block currently supported by OpenVPN.

-In addition, the UDP/TCP ports can be listed in the `vpnProtoPorts` list.
+Additional UDP/TCP ports (up to 16) can be configured with `vpnProtoPorts`.
 For
 example:

     'vpnProtoPorts' => [